jerrycyng/ZeroDefect-Codex/README.md

 3. The **Codex VS Code Extension** installed and authenticated.

 ### 🟡 For Manual Fallback Mode
-If you don't have the CLI or run out of credits, the script still works, but **it is tedious**.
-You will have to manually copy-paste prompts into the VS Code extension for every single iteration until the judge is satisfied.
-(Yes, this means you might be copy-pasting 10+ times!)
+If you don't have the CLI or run out of credits, the script still works, but **it is manual**.
+You will have to copy-paste prompts into the VS Code extension for every single iteration until the judge is satisfied.

 ---